threefoldfoundation/www_threefold_io/content/grid/index.md

 {% row() %}

-## SCALED BY PEOPLE <br> TO THE EDGE
+## Scaled by the People <br> **to the Edge**

-The People’s Internet is formed by Farmers, independent people that connect 3Nodes to the ThreeFold Grid anywhere electricity and network is present.
+The ThreeFold Grid is formed by Farmers, independent people who connect 3Nodes (decentralized Internet capacity) anywhere electricity and network are present.
 Together, they form a globally distributed Internet infrastructure and earn income in the form of TFT.

 <button>[Learn About TFT](/tft)</button>